Ralphbaer/spec2go/README.md

 # Spec2Go

+**Status: 🚧 Work in Progress (WIP) 🚧**

+spec2go is currently under development.
+Features may be incomplete and documentation is subject to change.
+Use in production environments is not recommended until the official release.

+## What is Spec2Go?

-Welcome to **Spec2Go**!
-This powerful command-line tool automates the creation of Golang applications directly from OpenAPI 3.0 and .mustache specifications.
+**Spec2Go** is powerful command-line tool automates the creation of Golang applications directly from OpenAPI 3.0 and Go pkg.go.dev/text/template specifications.
 With its default setting to generate code following the principles of Hexagonal Architecture, Spec2Go ensures high modularity and ease of testing, offering a solid foundation for building robust applications.

 ## Key Features

 - **Direct Integration with OpenAPI 3.0**: Convert your OpenAPI 3.0 specifications into well-structured Golang code seamlessly.
 - **Hexagonal Architecture**: Begin your projects with an architecture that supports and enhances maintainability and scalability.
-- **Customizable Code Generation**: Utilize Mustache templates to shape the output code to better fit your project requirements.
+- **Customizable Code Generation**: Utilize Go pkg.go.dev/text/template templates to shape the output code to better fit your project requirements.
 - **CLI-Based Utility**: Run as a standalone command-line tool, allowing integration into any part of your development pipeline.

 ## Installation